 - Combine all sauce ingredients in a bowl or measuring cup and mix well.
 Set aside.

-- Add the thinly sliced beef and cook until nicely browned.
+- Add the thinly sliced beef to the hot skillet and brown.

-- Divide cooked beef to each dish, topping the vermicelli noodles.
+- Divide cooked beef to each dish with the noodles and vegetables.

 - Spoon the sauce over the beef and vermicelli noodles.